Memoirs with Karuna

 I would say my young childhood ended just before my tenth birthday with my near drowning.
 A year and a bit after that my 11th birthday was followed by my arrival at secondary school in September 1971.
-I joined the class of around twenty boys in the newly constructed 'huts' at the newly designated Ernest Bevin Comprehensive school in Tooting Bec.
+I joined the class of around twenty boys in the newly constructed 'huts' at a newly designated Comprehensive school.
 All of a sudden everything became much more serious with proper subjects like French and even Latin, Science with proper experiments and equipment and even Rugby with a special outfit complete with studded boots - and finally a smart blazer, long trousers and shirt and school tie - much more grown up !
 Early life at the school was also somewhat more regimented with eight lessons a day (some double), two short and one longer break for lunch and a much longer walk to and from school.

 I felt somewhat up against it being younger than anybody else in the class (and possibly my entire year) but made steady progress, even earning a prize at the end of my second year for general improvement.
 I also had an illustration published in the school magazine at the end of that Summer term.
 Then it was summer holiday time again with my last Junior BB camp having taken place the year before in a deserted junior school I believe probably somewhere on the south coast.
 In 1973 I had my 13th birthday, I was now officially a 'teenager' as my Auntie Florrie informed me.
 As a result on my return to school a few weeks later I moved into the 'Upper School' - a much larger modern block than the older 'Lower School' building where I had been based for two years.